Torido-Mir/Predict-Burn-Out/README.md

   costs for new hires.
 + Impact on Company Culture: Burnout can have a negative impact on the overall company culture and employee morale.

-* Target:

-        Burn Rate (BR): The value we need to predict for each employee telling the rate of burn out while working.
-        On a scale of 0 to 1, float datatype